Keep your thermostat set at 24°C, or higher. Each degree increase in set point temperature can save up to 5% on AC consumption.

 Adjust the timer on automatic sprinklers according to seasonal water demands and weather conditions.

 Install a rain shutoff device on automatic sprinklers to eliminate unneeded applications.

 Place your sprinkler, so it only waters the lawn, not the pavement.
 Avoid sprinklers that spray a fine mist, which increases evaporation.

 Wash your car with a bucket of soapy water instead of using a hose or pipe.

-Clean your outer courtyard with a broom instead of the hose.
+Clean your outer courtyard with a broom instead of the water hose.

 Cover your swimming pool to reduce water losses due to evaporation.

-Conduct a leak test two times a year by switching OFF all water devices and checking the water meter.
-If the meter is still running, there might be a leak in the water pipes or system.
+Conduct a leak test two times a year by switching off all water devices and checking the water meter.
+If the meter is still running, this indicates a water leak in the pipes or system.